Georgi Bradistilov: Biography

 Georgi Bradistilov, the fourth and youngest child in the family of the high-ranked civil servant at Bulgarian Ministry of Finance, Delcho Petkov Bradistilov (1866 - 1927), and teacher Nona Georgieva Bradistilova (1876 - 1958), was born on 12 October 1904 OS in Panagyurishte.
 He attended 3rd Sofia gymnasium and in 1922 entered Sofia University to study physics and mathematics.
-In 1927 he graduated with honors and the same year was appointed as assistant professor in mathematics.
-In the 1930s he studied at the University of Paris and the University of Munich.
+In 1927, he graduated with honors and the same year was appointed as assistant professor in mathematics.
+In the 1930s he studied at the University of Paris and the Ludwig-Maximilians-Universität München.
 Bradistilov was one of the last students to take Arnold Sommerfeld's course in theoretical physics before his retirement.

-In 1938, he defended his doctorate, with Oskar Perron as advisor, at the University of Munich.
+In 1938, he defended his doctorate, with Oskar Perron as advisor, at the Ludwig-Maximilians-Universität München.

 Upon his return to Bulgaria Dr Bradistilov taught as private docent at his alma mater Sofia University.
-In 1943 he joined as extraordinary professor and later as full professor the newly established Higher Technical School in Sofia, which after the Second World War was renamed the State Polytechnic.
+In 1943, he joined as extraordinary professor and later as full professor the newly established Higher Technical School in Sofia, which after the Second World War was renamed the State Polytechnic.
 Apart from his teaching duties, he wrote the basic mathematics textbooks used for many years by future Bulgarian engineers.

 He was rector of the State Polytechnic in Sofia from 1947 to 1948 and rector of the Technical University of Sofia from 1962 to 1966.
-In 1958 he was awarded Doctor of Mathematics and Physics Science Degree.
-In 1966 he was elected corresponding member of the Bulgarian Academy of Sciences.
+In 1958, he was awarded Doctor of Mathematics and Physics Science Degree.
+In 1966, he was elected corresponding member of the Bulgarian Academy of Sciences.

 Georgi Bradistilov's contributions to applied mathematics are related to nonlinear differential equations and their applications to mechanics and electrotechnics, to electrostatic potential, to nonlinear oscillations.

 He was notorious for his sense of humour and openness, for his love of arts and nature as well as for his refined taste, his wife being an artist educated in Florence.